Evaluate the Costs of Moving to Dubai from Abu DhabiE. Ali

 7 – Real estate expenses

 The majority of people relocate with at least one real estate transaction.
-It is critical to determine the cost of each transaction when buying, selling, or leasing real estate in order to properly budget your move.
+It is critical to determine the cost of each transaction when buying, selling, or leasing real estate to properly budget your move.
 Before you start packing, keep in mind that utilities, estimates, titles, and contracts can all have a significant impact on your bottom line.

 8 – Incidentals

-Every major relocation includes a number of unplanned events.
+Every major relocation includes several unplanned events.
 They are almost unavoidable given the scope of the project.
 Even the most meticulous shippers can make mistakes.
 Mistakes will happen no matter how meticulously you plan or how diligently you follow through.
 Supplies will run out, photos will fray, light bulbs will burn out, and paint will be ruined.
 You can budget a few dirhams extra to account for human error.

 Assess Your Opportunity Costs